 It is with great appreciation and pleasure that I submit this Annual Report for the 2015/16 financial year.
-This is the fifth Annual Report of our Council's term of office and it marks an appropriate time to reflect on what we have achieved in terms of our Integrated Development Plan.
+This

-Our vision is to "Strive towards a satisfied community through sustainable service delivery".
+Our vision is to "To Strive towards a satisfied community through sustainable service delivery".
 Our mission is "To create an effectively governed administration that is committed to sustainable development of the municipal area and the delivery of services that are responsive to the unique needs of the Bergrivier community".